tock/tock/doc/courses/rustconf/presentation/slides.md

      and memory overhead does each entail?
 Why would you choose to write something as a process instead of a capsule and vice versa?

-  3. Clearly, the kernel should never enter an infinite loop.
-But is it acceptable for a process to spin?
+  3. Is it acceptable for a process to enter an infinte loop?
 What about a capsule?

 ## Hands-on: Set-up development environment